mym0404/react-native-styled-system/CONTRIBUTING.md

 ## Setup the Project

-The following steps will get you up and running to contribute to Chakra UI:
+The following steps will get you up and running to contribute to this repository:

 1. Fork the repo (click the <kbd>Fork</kbd> button at the top right of [this page](https://github.com/mj-studio-library/react-native-styled-system))